-Version Control

-Version Author Date Changes

-1.1 Kiran Hans March 2023 Updated to reflect what HDC currently have in place and taken out services that have changed.
+Version Control Version Author Date Changes 1.1 Kiran Hans March 2023 Updated to reflect what HDC currently have in place and taken out services that have changed.
 Added health conditions that are considered a Disability from day 1.
 Taken out info that is not essential to policy to streamline.
 Paragraph on hospital appointments are worded to make clearer and added to Appendix 1.
+1.2 Kiran Hans February 2024 Reasonable adjustments appendix 1 time off wording amended to make clearer and in line with the sickness absence policy Information on Access to work added.

 Name of Policy Disability at Work Policy

-Person/posts Strategic HR Manager
+Person/posts responsible Strategic HR Manager

-responsible

-Date approved/adopted Reviewed February 2023 for Approval in June 2023
+Date approved/adopted Reviewed February 2024 for Approval in April 2024

 Approved by Employment Committee

-Review Date June 2024
+Review Date June 2026